-Akhter and Sangmi (2015) [13] reveal that stock market is considered as pulse of the economy or it can be rightly said as economic mirror, which reflects the health of the economy.
+Akhter and Sangmi (2015) [14] reveal that stock market is considered as pulse of the economy or it can be rightly said as economic mirror, which reflects the health of the economy.
 And the investors are considered as backbone of the economy so their participation is utmost important to keep the health of the economy in good condition.
 Because of the presence of media and easily accessibility of internet it increases the level of awareness about the market participants.
 Even the new entrants into market can also gather information and taste this investment avenue.

-Suzaida Bakar, Amelia Ng Chui Yi (2016) [14], paper investigated about the psychological feelings put impact on the financial decisions of the investors.
+Suzaida Bakar, Amelia Ng Chui Yi (2016) [15], paper investigated about the psychological feelings put impact on the financial decisions of the investors.
 Through the reflection of Asian, Middle East and western areas studies founded that here is a connection between psychological factors and the investor's decision-making process in stock market.
 In this research researcher examined the impact of psychological factors on Investor's decision-making process with respect to Malaysian stock exchange.
+For the purpose, distributed questionnaire with the total sample size of 200 investors in the kiang valley and Pahang region between the age group of 18 to 60 years who dealt with Malaysian stock exchange.
+The findings of the analysis were Three factors i.e., overconfidence, conservatism and availability biasness showed significant impact on decision making of investors.
 On the other side there is a no significant impact of herding behaviour.
 And psychological factors subject to individual's gender variable.
-S.A., conducted a research study based on investor protection in India with reference to Ahmadabad, Vadodara, and Rajkot city.
+S.A.
+Chintaman (2008) [16], conducted a research study based on investor protection in India with reference to Ahmadabad, Vadodara, and Rajkot city.
 The researcher collected sample of 150 respondents through interview method by preparing structured questionnaire to represent the whole population & the duration of study from April 1992 to March 2005 as equating to 13 years.
 The findings of the research were mostly as 38.67% population from 31 to 45 age group, 26% from 46 & above, 23.33% belonged to 26 to 30 and only 12% were less than 25 age group considered for the study.
 As seen in all other study only 8% sample belongs to female ratio.
 If we analysed Income wisely very less percentage of annual income invested in market as half of the respondents' lied between 0 to 40% and 41% to 81% & above.